Tell us a little bit about yourself.

 Any words of advice for other artists?

-Share with us something completely random about yourself!
+One last thing.
+Tell us something completely random about yourself!